iszczesniak/cpp/memory/index.md

 {% include_relative elide.cc %}
 ```

-To see the legacy C++ behviour, compile the above example with the
+To see the legacy behviour, compile the above example with the
-flag `-fno-elide-constructors` (modify CXXFLAGS in GNUmakefile).
+compiler flag `-fno-elide-constructors` (modify CXXFLAGS in
-Notice the differences at run-time, that with constructor elision,
+GNUmakefile).
+Notice the differences at run-time, that with
-objects are not copied (nor moved) unnecessarily.
+constructor elision, objects are not copied (nor moved) unnecessarily.

 Since C++17, the copy and move constructors can be unavailable if they
 are elided, and therefore the following code is valid for C++17